- What is the state of the Serbian Throne? > > >

 Has the Crown conferred after 1970 any title of nobility or rank?

 No. After the death of the late King Peter II, no title or rank was conferred to anyone.

-Only the three sons (Prince Peter, Prince Philip and Prince Alexander) of HRH Crown Prince Alexander II were born into titles and rank.
+Only the three sons (Prince Peter, Prince Philip and Prince Alexander) of HRH Crown Prince Alexander were born into titles and rank.

 Furthermore, the Crown accepted that female members of The Royal Family who were born Princesses of the Blood could continue to use their titles and rank even after their marriage was consumed, and in case they divorced as well.
 Their favour is personal and non-transferable either to their consorts or to their posterity.

 Since the Crown is the only source of all honours within The Royal Family, no title or rank is valid unless granted or confirmed by the Head of the Royal Family.

 Are the contents of The Royal Palaces within Dedinje Complex free to remove or dispose with?

 The contents of The Royal Palaces within the Dedinje Complex are fully protected by the existing laws of Serbia, and contents cannot be removed without the mutual consent of the Government of Serbia and HRH Crown Prince Alexander.

 Prior to the moving of HRH Crown Prince Alexander into his ancestral home, a complete inventory of The Royal Palaces was made and signed by empowered representatives of the Federal Government and of the Crown.
 Everything was recorded by video camera and photography, and all the records deposited in three examples with 1) the Government, 2) Crown and 3) one national institution of highest renown.